top of page

 Research-aligned practices that support healing and regulatory integration include:

-These strategies do not erase early experience, but reshape the nervous system’s expectations for safety and co-regulation.
+These strategies do not erase early experiences.
+Instead, they reshape the nervous system’s expectations for safety and co-regulation.

 References & Research Sources